duderstadt-lab/Java_KCP/README.md

     TableTitle - Title of the output table. steps - If checked, the slope will be set to zero for all segments.
 This assumes you have data representing a series of steps and fits them using the algorithm.
 ```
-A sample trajectory is included in the example folder with the expected output when following the instructions below:
+A sample trajectory is included in the Example folder with the expected output when following the instructions below:

 1. Open the exampletrajectory.csv file using File->Open.
-A results table with time, nucleotides, trajectory and position columns.
+A results table with time, nucleotides, trajectory and position columns should open.

-2. Open the dialog to define the algorithm settings using Plugins->Kinetic Change Point.
-You will then be presented with numerous options.
+2. Open the dialog to define the algorithm options using Plugins->Kinetic Change Point.
 Use the following settings:
 ```
     Table            :   Results
     x column         :   time